RegistersNinja/Cyber/C-Web-Server/README.md

-# What is that?
-This is my implementation of [Simple Web Server in C](https://github.com/bloominstituteoftechnology/C-Web-Server/tree/master) from this repo.
-All credit goes to them, and this is pretty nice project.

 # A Simple Web Server in C

 In this project, we'll finish the implementation of a web server in C.